 We have strategically entered each of the markets that we serve to capitalize on substantial public and private infrastructure opportunities in the Southeastern United States.
 Publicly funded projects accounted for approximately 70% of our fiscal 2017 construction contract revenues.
 Our public customers include federal agencies, state DOTs and local municipalities.
 Total public spending on transportation infrastructure in the United States was approximately \$279.0 billion in 2014, of which highways and local roads accounted for approximately \$165.0 billion, or 59%.
 We believe transportation infrastructure spending will increase as federal, state and local governments allocate funding to their aging transportation network infrastructures.
 At the federal level, the Fixing America's Surface Transportation Act of 2015 (the "FAST Act") earmarked \$305.0 billion for transportation infrastructure spending through 2020.
-The FAST Act builds upon the Moving Ahead for Progress in the 21st

-Century Act (the "MAP-21 Act"), which was passed in 2012 and provided \$105.0 billion of similar funding.
-Moreover, the current administration has proposed spending \$1.0 trillion on infrastructure projects over the next ten years.
+The FAST Act builds upon the Moving Ahead for Progress in the 21st Century Act (the "MAP-21 Act"), which was passed in 2012 and provided \$105.0 billion of similar funding.
+Moreover, in February 2018, the current administration announced an infrastructure plan to provide \$200.0 billion in federal funds over the next ten years with the intent to spur at least \$1.5 trillion in infrastructure investments with partners at the state, local and private levels.